MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 After the top level package (if you have one) you append a unique name for your mod, such as `examplemod`.
 In our case it will end up as `com.fakemods.examplemod`.

-The mod file
+The Mod File
 ------------
 Generally, we'll start with a file named after your mod, and put into your package.
 This is the *entry point* to your mod and will contain some special indicators marking it as such.

-What is @Mod?
+What is `@Mod`?
 -------------
 This is an annotation indicating to the Forge Mod Loader that the class is a Mod entry point.
 It contains various metadata about the mod.
-It also designates the class that will receive @EventHandler events.
+It also designates the class that will receive `@EventHandler` events.
 More information can be found at...
 (Coming Soon)

 You can find an example mod in the [Forge src download](http://files.minecraftforge.net/).

-Keeping your code clean using sub-packages
+Keeping Your Code Clean Using Sub-packages
 ------------------------------------------
 Rather than clutter up a single class and package with everything, it is recommended you break your mod into subpackages.